 - Fluid draining from the ear

-A diagnosis of an ear infection in kids can usually be made with just the symptoms alone, but still, a proper testing will be done.
+A diagnosis of an ear infection can usually be made with just the symptoms alone, but still, proper testing will be done.
 The doctor initiates the test by asking about your child’s health of late.
-He will then use an otoscope, an instrument with a light attachment, to check for fluid behind the eardrum.
-He can also use other methods to check further for the infection.
+He/she will then use an otoscope, an instrument with a light attachment, to check for fluid behind the eardrum.
+The doctor can also use other methods to check further for the infection.

 1. Pneumatic Otoscopy